superduper-io/superduper/docs/usage/db.md

 The `DB` is the primary interface from Python to your data+AI.
 ```

-The central object for communicating with MongoDB in SuperDuperDB is the `DB`.
+The central object for communicating with your datastore in SuperDuperDB is the `DB` class.

 The `DB` object combines 4 basic functionalities involved in integrating AI to the database: